Palmer Dental Notation –All You Should Know About It

 There are some who will criticize it as not being perfect, but it is accepted that highly recommended option will be to change things to iron out the problems rather than abandon it altogether and look to set up a totally new way of working.
 Anything that is computerized will always be at risk from viruses and other issues, but it is the perfect way of keeping records from one visit to the next.

 Advantages of the system

 The graphics that can be produced are second to none and many dentists claim that it is as good as being able to view a complete map of the mouth.
-It is designed in such a way that it will be possible to add to it that would be used to identify treatment that had been carried out in the past.
+It is designed in such a way that it will be possible to add to it that would be used to identify the treatment that had been carried out in the past.
 The FDI system does not have the same advantage.
-It can not only help dentist with regards to work but can help coroner’s when they are struggling to identity a body.
-If the dentist has given a complete feedback, including the location of bridges, fillings, and gaps in the teeth, then it will help with identification.
+It can not only help dentists with regards to work but can help coroners when they are struggling to identify a body.
+If the dentist has given complete feedback, including the location of bridges, fillings, and gaps in the teeth, then it will help with identification.
 It will only work when there is an idea of the identification of the body as it will be their dentist who is contacted for information.
-As yet, there is not a large data base that allows the records of everyone to be accessed, so anyone who does not have a dentist or has not had check ups for a long time will be much harder to identify than a body where there is a full record available for use.
+As yet, there is not a large database that allows the records of everyone to be accessed, so anyone who does not have a dentist or has not had check-ups for a long time will be much harder to identify than a body where there is a full record available for use.